publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch58/schIV/ptIV/m__us_usc_t16_s3839aa–2.md

         (2) __Term__

-            A contract under the program shall have a term that does not exceed 10 years.
+        A contract under the program shall have a term that—

+            (A) at a minimum, is equal to the period beginning on the date on which the contract is entered into and ending on the date that is one year after the date on which all practices under the contract have been implemented; but

+            (B) not to exceed 10 years.

     (c) __Bidding down__